Christian Values Conference

 The YMCA Christian Values Conference brings together young people from YMCAs across the country to the inspiring Blue Ridge Mountains in North Carolina for an unforgettable week.
-This super-charged conference incorporates teen experiences, caring adults and an outrageous series of wild events all woven together to make this year’s conference theme, “He Is Here!” a personal challenge to each young person.
+This super-charged conference incorporates teen experiences, caring adults and an outrageous series of wild events all woven together to make this year’s conference theme, “Who I Am” a personal challenge to each young person.

 The conference is built around family time.
 Each delegate is part of a family with a caring adult facilitator and a diverse group of delegates from around the country.
 These families are carefully chosen to create the best experience possible for the week.
 Each year, delegates rate family time as one of the top experiences of the conference.
 Families focus on great discussions, wild games and building great friendships that give deep meaning to the closing Fire of friendship.
 If this is your first year to come to Blue Ridge, then you will be part of a rookie family…with other first-year delegates your age.